-The function fitVirusCV19 implements the susceptible-infected-recovered (SIR) epidemic model for the estimation of epidemy evaluation.
+The function fitVirusCV19 implements the susceptible-infected-removed (SIR) epidemic model for the estimation of epidemy evaluation.
 It is assumed that the model is a reasonable description of the one-stage epidemic.
-In particular, the model assumes a constant population, uniform mixing of the people, and equally likely recovery of infected.
+In particular, the model assumes a constant population, uniform mixing of the people, and equally likely removalof infected.
 The model is data-driven, so its forecast is as good as data are.
 The forecasting change with new or changed data.
 The officially declared outbreak of the epidemic and the outbreak of the epidemic as it reported by the program have nothing to do with each other.
 The program indicates the start date when the data is sufficient to calculate the initial approximation.

 The parameters of the model are obtained by minimization of the objective function, which is the sum of squares for residuals of values and sum of squares for residuals of values differences.
 The weights of summands are selected automatically.
 Optimization Toolbox function fminsearch is used to calculate optimal values of unknown model parameters.
 If the calculation fails then only data are plotted.

 The contribute contains data for coronavirus for Argentina, Austria, Belgium, Brazil, Canada, Croatia, China, Czech Republic, Denmark, Germany, Hungary, France, Iceland, India, Indonesia, Iran, Italy, Japan, Netherlands, Norway, Poland, Portugal, Romania, Russia, Slovakia, Serbia, Slovenia, South Korea, Spain, Switzerland, Turkey, UK, USA and World (up to 28.April.2020)

 On the epidemy evaluation graph, regions color separate epidemy phases (these are not standard but arbitrarily chosen for convenience):